karaganis/influencemapping.org/practices/index.md

 There are a number of essential practices which most influence mapping project apply along the way.

 ## Plan
-_When you get started on a project it's usually an intuition or a question that guides you, but to achieve your goals, a little bit of planning goes a long way.
+_When you start a project it's usually guided by an intuition or a question.
+Here's where a little bit of planning goes a long way.

 You've found a good place to start!
 The Influence Mapping Toolbox aims to help people learn about existing influence mapping projects, and to share learning about common practices, tools and project experiences, so that influence mapping as a practice can grow and have even more impact.